janynnegomes/simple-app-automated-testing-sample/README.md

 1. As an user, i need to save little tasks to organize my activities.
 The task must have a title and optionaly a description.
 [DONE]
 2. As an user, i need to see all my tasks in a list.
 [DONE]
 3. As an user, i need to edit a task.
-I must keep a title.
+I must keep a title. [in progress]
 4. As an user, i need to discard(remove) a task from list.
 5. As an user, i need to mark the task as done.